A Guide to Cannabis and CBD for Chronic Pain

 Check out some of these links to see these types of products and learn more about the different ways to add CBD into your pain plan:

 These products can easily be digested; like the oral capsules (try these right before bed to help you sleep or in the morning to manage your pain all day) or dissolve sublingually (under your tongue) like the tinctures, or cooked into your favourite meals or added to your favourite drinks.
-You also have the option to use these products directly at the site of pain by applying to your skin, for example; with joint, back or muscle pain.
+You also have the option to use these products directly at the site of pain by applying them to your skin, for example; with joint, back or muscle pain.

 Because CBD is binding to many different receptors throughout the body and not just in the brain it will be effective in reducing pain and inflammation at a fairly low dose.
 At higher doses, those receptors can become saturated, so the remainder of the CBD will interact with other receptor systems, and that’s where you may start to see different effects.